 Associate Professor of Public Culture and Museum Studies

 Lisa Yun Lee is a member of the Art History, Museum and Exhibition Studies, and Gender and Women's Studies faculty at the University of Illinois at Chicago.
-Lisa is also the co-founder of The Public Square at the Illinois Humanities Council, an organization dedicated to creating spaces for dialogue and dissent and for reinvigorating civil society.
-She has published a book on Frankfurt School philosopher Theodor Adorno titled, Dialectics of the Body: Corporeality in the Philosophy of Theodor Adorno (Routledge, 2004), and researches and writes about museums and diversity, cultural and environmental sustainability, and spaces for fostering radically democratic practices.
+Lisa is also the Executive Director of the National Public Housing Museum, the nation’s first cultural institution committed to preserving and interpreting the history of public housing and propelling housing as a human right.
+She is currently working on a monograph about teaching Jane Addams for Teachers College Press.
+Lisa has published a book on Frankfurt School philosopher Theodor Adorno titled, Dialectics of the Body: Corporeality in the Philosophy of Theodor Adorno (Routledge, 2014), and researches and writes about museums and diversity, cultural and environmental sustainability, historic preservation, and spaces for fostering radically democratic practices.
 Lisa received her BA in Religion from Bryn Mawr College, and a PhD in German Studies from Duke University.
-She is the Co-Chair of the Executive Committee of the Institute for Research on Race and Public Policy at UIC, and she serves on the national boards of the American Alliance of Museums, Imagining America: Artists & Scholars in Public Life, the Ms. Magazine Adviory Board, and the boards of Rebuild Foundation, the National Public Housing Museum, Young Chicago Authors, 3Arts, and the International Contemporary Ensemble.
+She also teaches with the Prison nNeighborhood Arts Project in Stateville Prison.
+Lisa was appointed in 2020 by Governor JB Pritzer to serve on the Illinois State Museum Board, and served as a Co-Chair of Mayor Lori Lightfoot’s Arts & Culture Transition Committee.
+She was recently appointed to the Advisory Committee for the city of Chicago’s racial healing and historical reckoning project to assess memorials, monuments, and other public art.
+Lisa also serves on the Ms. Magazine Advisory Board, and the boards of 3Arts, and the Field Foundation.

 Dialectics of the Body: Corporeality in the Philosophy of Theodor Adorno (Routledge, 2014)